 Leading in our challenging and uncertain world carries us to our growth edges on many days.
 A growth edge is a stressful place where the demands of the moment get ahead of today’s level of self-mastery.
 The stress is our call to grow.
 As Margaret coaches, she draws on the latest in coaching science and her continuous innovations in coaching models.
 She is a role model first, coaching herself daily beyond her own growth edges as a leader.
 The outcome for you is a whole new level of impact as a transformational leader and collaborative innovator.

 Margaret Moore is co-founder (2009) and chair of the Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, and co-founder (2008) and course director of the Coaching in Leadership & Healthcare conference, organized by the Institute of Coaching and delivered by Harvard Medical School.

-Margaret is a co-founder (2010) and board member of the National Board for Health & Wellness Coaching (NBHWC).
+Margaret is a co-founder (2010) and was a board member of the National Board for Health & Wellness Coaching (NBHWC) from 2019-2023.
 She spearheaded the formation of a strategic partnership with the National Board of Medical Examiners (2016).
 NBHWC and NBME have established national standards and certification for health and wellness coaches.
-She leads the NBHWC efforts to establish the coach on the healthcare team with CPT codes and reimbursement.

 As a student of biology, neuroscience, psychology, and philosophy, Margaret Moore is skilled in synthesizing theory and cultivating new hypotheses of human behavior.
 Transforming complexity into interesting and accessible tools, Margaret enables readers to apply novel content immediately in books, book chapters, articles, and blogs.
 Her second Harvard Health book: Organize Your Emotions, Optimize Your Life, an iBooks bestseller, posits that multiplicity of mind is natural and normal, extending the Pixar movie, Inside Out, to an adult model.
 Margaret is co-author or co-editor of four books, 9 book chapters and 21 peer-reviewed journal articles.